emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

             (Δ¹ t /\ (s === 0_2)) |-> a ,
             (Δ¹ t /\ (s === 1_2)) |-> f t ))

-#def dhomFrom-representable
+#def dhom-from-representable
   (A : U)            -- The ambient type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (u : hom A a x)        -- A lift of the domain.
   : U
-  := dhomFrom A x y f (\ z -> hom A a z) u
+  := dhom-from A x y f (\ z -> hom A a z) u

 -- By uncurrying (RS 4.2) we have an equivalence:
-#def uncurried-dhomFrom-representable
+#def uncurried-dhom-from-representable
   (A : U)            -- The ambient type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (u : hom A a x)        -- A lift of the domain.
-  : Equiv (dhomFrom-representable A a x y f u)
+  : Equiv (dhom-from-representable A a x y f u)
     (Σ (v : hom A a y) , ({ (t , s) : 2 * 2 | Δ¹×Δ¹ (t , s)} -> A [((t === 0_2) /\ Δ¹ s) |-> u s ,
                       ((t === 1_2) /\ Δ¹ s) |-> v s ,
                       (Δ¹ t /\ (s === 0_2)) |-> a ,